About the Splunk Add-on for Windows

 The Splunk Add-on for Windows provides data inputs for Windows management.
 You can monitor, manage, and troubleshoot Windows operating systems from one place.
 The add-on comes with a set of file, event log, performance monitoring, and other inputs for collecting CPU, disk, I/O, memory, log, configuration, and user data.

-You can install the Splunk Add-on for Windows on a forwarder and send data from of Windows hosts to a Splunk Enterprise instance that runs an app like the Splunk App for Windows Infrastructure, Splunk IT Service Intelligence, or other Splunk apps.
+You can install the Splunk Add-on for Windows on a forwarder and send data from Windows hosts to a Splunk Enterprise instance that runs an app like the Splunk App for Windows Infrastructure, Splunk IT Service Intelligence, or other Splunk apps.

 How does it work?